A Tour of The House of Krug

-Last year we had the pleasure of a private tour and tasting at The House of Krug.
+Krug is one of the most prestigious houses in the champagne region in France.
+To be able to visit and do a private tour and tasting at The House of Krug is truly exceptinonal.
 Joseph Krug established the House of Krug in 1843 to create the very best champagne.
 Krug is based in Reims the main city in the champagne region in France.
+We visited the Krug cellars during our stay at L’Assiette Champenoise where they offer Krug speciality packages.

-Joesph wrote all of his notes in a cherry red notebook passing on all of his knowledge to his son Paul.
+Joseph wrote all of his tasting notes in a cherry red notebook passing on all of his knowledge to his son Paul.
 He experimented with building a reserve of wines from grapes grown in different plots to blend exceptional wines.

 The lounge area was beautiful with relics from the old house on display including the note book of Joseph himself.